ryanogorman/ee106b_lab4/README.md

 # ee106b_lab4

 Code for class project from April 2019.
-Most of the code was starter code provided by the instructor, I mainly contributed to the Data Analysis file.
+Most of the code was starter code provided by the instructor, I mainly contributed to the Data Analysis file, the Bend_cal.m file, and various helper functions.